dtr-org/unit-e/CONTRIBUTING.md

 #### Sign your work

-UnitE has adopted the [Developer Certificate of Origin (DCO)](https://developercertificate.org/) (see [ADR-16](https://github.com/dtr-org/unit-e-docs/blob/master/adrs/2018-10-22-ADR-16-Adopt%20DCO.md) for details).
+Unit-e has adopted the [Developer Certificate of Origin (DCO)](https://developercertificate.org/) (see [ADR-16](https://github.com/dtr-org/unit-e-docs/blob/master/adrs/2018-10-22-ADR-16-Adopt%20DCO.md) for details).
 That means if you submit a change you sign it off by adding a line